wpumacay/loco/README.md

 ## Setting up the project

-So far the framework has been tested in Ubuntu 16.04.
-Support for MacOS will be fixed in the following days.
+So far the framework has been tested in Ubuntu 16.04 and MacOS.

 ### Dependencies